 He started his career when he was appointed by his father Henry the Second to rule as Lord of Ireland.
 Henry had in fact attempted to make John King of Ireland (the previous intended king, Henry's brother, having since died), intending to divide the Angevin possessions between his four sons (John, as the youngest, was not expected to inherit England).
-However Henry's quarrels with the Pope prevented this and John had to make do as a mere 'Lord'.
+However, Henry's quarrels with the Pope prevented this and John had to make do as a mere 'Lord'.
 He did a bad job (this is putting it very mildly; John certainly wasn't singlehandedly responsible for the roots of the Troubles, but he strengthened and expanded on the existing foundations of what would morph into The Irish Question in a remarkably short time by being a prime irritant in local affairs) and returned to England within a year, having antagonized many and run out of money.
 He later betrayed his father and joined his brother Richard the Lionheart in his rebellion.
 When Richard was held captive for 2 years in Austria, John declared himself king.
 When big brother came back, John begged for his life.